Large backward-flat-plate centrifugal fan rotor on the Jitamitra shop floor

 We size the wheel where its curve crosses your system — then prove it on the rig.

 No catalogue fan forced onto your spec.
-Your high-flow operating point is engineered onto the best-efficiency region of the selected wheel — then verified on the 200 HP VFD test rig (AMCA 210 / ISO 5801 method) and dynamically balanced before dispatch.
+Your high-flow operating point is engineered onto the best-efficiency region of the selected wheel — then verified on the 200 HP VFD test rig (IS 4894 / ISO 5801 / AMCA 210 method) and dynamically balanced before dispatch.
 On a large rotor, the stated balance grade and a witnessed run-test are exactly where reliability is won.

 Fig. 2Representative Backward-Flat Plate characteristic — fan static pressure, system resistance and static efficiency vs. flow, with the high-flow duty point engineered onto the best-efficiency region.
 Illustrative; every fan is sized to its own duty.